-- Tier 1: Choose this option if you will only be using net use based authentication for Active Directory servers. - Tier 2: Choose this option if you wish to use timed Web-based authentication for LDAP domains.
-This option gives the user a timed session for his/her Internet access.
-After the timed profile expires, the user will have to log in again if he/she wants to continue to have Internet access. - Tier 3: Choose this option if you wish to use persistent Web-based authentication for LDAP domains.
-This option gives the user a persistent network connection via a pop-up window that keeps the user's session open until the window is closed, so the user does not have to log in repeatedly.
+- Tier 1: Choose this tier if you will only be using net use based authentication for Active Directory servers. - Tier 2: Choose this tier if you wish to use timed Webbased authentication for LDAP domains.
+This tier gives the user a timed session for his/her Internet access.
+After the timed profile expires, the user will have to log in again if he/she wants to continue to have Internet access. - Tier 3: Choose this tier if you wish to use persistent Web-based authentication for LDAP domains.
+This tier gives the user a persistent network connection via a Java applet window that keeps the user's session open until the window is closed, so the user does not have to log in repeatedly.